1956 United States Senate election in New York

 The United States Senate election of 1956 in New York was held on November 6, 1956.
-Incumbent Senator Herbert H. Lehman retired after one term in the Senate.
+Incumbent Senator Herbert H. Lehman retired after one full term in the Senate.
 Republican Attorney General of New York Jacob K. Javits defeated Mayor of New York City Robert F. Wagner Jr. to win the open seat.

 The major parties met on September 10 in Albany and nominated Javits and Wagner unanimously, though not without some pre-convention campaigning.

 Background

 Incumbent Senator Herbert H. Lehman decided against seeking re-election at the age of 78.